AmulyaInnovates/Block-Chain-Solidity/README.md

 </h1>
 <div align="center">

-Solidity
-    -> It is an object oriented, high-level languag for implementing smart contracts.
-    ->Smart contractsare programs which govern the behaviour of accounts with Etheruem state.
-    ->Solidity is statically typed, supports inheritance, libraries and complex user-defined types.
+Solidity is an object-oriented, high-level language for implementing smart contracts, which are programs governing the behavior of accounts with the Ethereum state, and it is statically typed, supporting inheritance, libraries, and complex user-defined types.

 </div>